Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Experiments

+\paragraph{Ensembles with heterogeneous classifiers.} In the second experiment, we consider ensembles of heterogeneous classifiers (Linear Discriminant Analysis, $k$-Nearest Neighbors, Decision Tree, Logistic Regression, and Gaussian Naive Bayes).
+A detailed description is provided in Appendix \ref{app:experiments:heterogeneous}.
+Compared to random forests, the variation in performance of ensemble members is larger here.
 Figure~\ref{fig:mce:risks} compares the ratio of the loss of the majority vote with optimized weighting to the loss of majority vote with uniform weighting on $\testset$ for $\rho^*$ found by minimization of the first order bound ($\FO$), $\TND$, $\CMUTND$, and $\COTND$.
-The numerical values are given in Table~\ref{tab:mce:risks} in the supplementary material.
+The numerical values are given in Table~\ref{tab:mce:risks} in Appendix~\ref{app:experiments:heterogeneous}.
 We observed that optimizing the $\FO$ tends to improve the ensemble accuracy in some cases but degrade in others.
 However, $\TND$, $\CMUTND$, and $\COTND$ almost always improve the performance w.r.t.\ the uniform weighting.
 Table~\ref{tab:mce:risks} also shows that choosing the best single hypothesis gives almost identical results as optimizing $\FO$.
 Figure~\ref{fig:mce:bounds} compares the tightness of the $\CMUTND$ and $\COTND$ bounds relative to the $\TND$ bound.
-The numerical values are given in Table~\ref{tab:mce:bounds} in the supplementary material.
-In this case, we have that $\CMUTND$ is usually tighter than $\TND$, while $\COTND$ is usually looser than $\TND$.
+The numerical values are given in Table~\ref{tab:mce:bounds} in Appendix~\ref{app:experiments:heterogeneous}.
+In this case, we have that $\CMUTND$ is usually tighter than $\TND$, while $\COTND$ is usually looser than $\TND$ due to the union bounds.